An exposition of Paul’s second letter to 2 Timothy 3:16

-Thus the Bible, which did not existt in Paul’s lifetime, is falsely claimed to not refer to other writings that were not considered inspired and so were not collected into the collections found in the Holy Bible.
-This is a too cautious view as many Bible scholars, then and now, continue to argue for inclusions and rejections of potemtial;ly authorised documenmts.
+Thus the Bible, which did not existt in Paul’s lifetime, is falsely claimed not to refer to other writings that were not considered inspired by Christians and were not collected into the libray that beacame known as the Holy Bible.
+Bible scholars, then and now, continue to argue for inclusions and rejections of potentially authorised documenmts.
 Some variant examples now follow:

 The Darby Translation puts the cat back among the pigeons by saying”

 Every scripture [is] divinely inspired, and profitable for teaching, for conviction, for correction, for instruction in righteousness

 The Disciples' Literal New Testament claims to be 'Serving Modern Disciples by More Fully Reflecting the Writing Style of the Ancient Disciples.'
 This states:

 All Scripture Is God-Breathed, And Profitable For Equipping Us For Good Work

 All (1) Scripture (2) is God-breathed (3) and is